Home / Grants Directory / Social Enterprise Grants

 If you're a cooperative...

 Cooperatives occupy a unique middle ground.
 In Quebec, the CDR network and Chantier de l'économie sociale are purpose-built for you.
-In the rest of Canada, you qualify for most nonprofit-focused programs (IRP, OTF if in Ontario) AND many business programs depending on your structure.
+In the rest of Canada, you qualify for most nonprofit-focused programs (OTF if in Ontario) AND many business programs depending on your structure.
 Worker co-ops and producer co-ops have the broadest eligibility.

 If you serve a specific community (Indigenous, 2SLGBTQI+, accessibility, seniors)...